bryancrisp1988-byte/cybersecurity-portfolio/Coursera-1/Technical-Support-Fundamentals/Module-1-Intro-to-IT/Digital-logic.md

 ## Key Learning Points
 - Binary representation (0s and 1s)
 - Logic gates: AND, OR, NOT, XOR, The truth tables for XOR and OR gates are very similar.
-The only difference is that the XOR gate outputs an “off” when both inputs are “on” while the OR outputs an “on.”
-Sometimes you may hear the XOR gate referred to as an “exclusive OR” gate.
 - Logic gates are electrical components that tell a computer how to perform binary calculations.
 - Truth tables and how gates evaluate conditions
 - How gates combine to form circuits